-This blog was written by Ron Abell, Aramark’s senior executive chef at Fenway Park.
-Learn more about Ron Abell and Fenway Farms.
+This guest blog was written by Ron Abell, Aramark’s senior executive chef at Fenway Park.

 Springtime for me means baseball and gardening.
 Fortunately, I get to experience the best of both worlds, right here at Fenway Park.
 Fenway is not only home to the nine-time World Series Champion Boston Red Sox, but one of the finest rooftop gardens in all of sports.
 For me, there’s nothing like cooking with freshly-picked ingredients from the garden, feet away from the kitchen.

 It’s no surprise getting kids to eat their vegetables can be a challenge, however, one of the ways we can teach good habits is rooted in the soil outside our homes.
 Like here at Fenway Park, growing food in a home garden helps us get outside, connect to the earth, exercise and produce some healthy food.

 Here are some tips for making a home garden that much easier for you and your family:

 Grow up, not out.Having just a small space doesn’t mean you can’t grow vegetables.
 Use a trellis (or even a fence!) and select vegetables that will climb it, like pole beans or vining veggies like cucumbers and tomatoes.
 Even a small space can provide the main ingredients for a tasty gazpacho.
 You can also use square foot gardening techniques to grow vegetables in a small space without a trellis.